-Azure provides various load balancing services that you can use to distribute your workloads across multiple computing resources - Application Gateway, Front Door, Load Balancer, and Traffic Manager.
+Azure provides various load-balancing services that you can use to distribute your workloads across multiple computing resources.
+These resources include Azure Application Gateway, Azure Front Door, Azure Load Balancer, and Azure Traffic Manager.

-This article describes how you can use the Azure Load Balancing hub page in the Azure portal to determine an appropriate load-balancing solution for your business needs.
+This article describes how you can use the Load balancing page in the Azure portal to determine an appropriate load-balancing solution for your business needs.

-Global load-balancing services distribute traffic across regional backends, clouds, or hybrid on-premises services.
-These services route end-user traffic to the closest available backend.
-They also react to changes in service reliability or performance, in order to maximize availability and performance.
+- Global: These load-balancing services distribute traffic across regional back-ends, clouds, or hybrid on-premises services.
+These services route end-user traffic to the closest available back-end.
+They also react to changes in service reliability or performance to maximize availability and performance.
 You can think of them as systems that load balance between application stamps, endpoints, or scale-units hosted across different regions/geographies.

-HTTP(S) load-balancing services are Layer 7 load balancers that only accept HTTP(S) traffic.
-They are intended for web applications or other HTTP(S) endpoints.
+- HTTP(S): These load-balancing services are Layer 7 load balancers that only accept HTTP(S) traffic.
+They're intended for web applications or other HTTP(S) endpoints.
 They include features such as SSL offload, web application firewall, path-based load balancing, and session affinity.

-Non-HTTP/S load-balancing services can handle non-HTTP(S) traffic and are recommended for non-web workloads.
+- Non-HTTP(S): These load-balancing services can handle non-HTTP(S) traffic, and we recommend them for nonweb workloads.

-The following table summarizes the Azure load balancing services by these categories:
+The following table summarizes the Azure load-balancing services.